withastro/docs/src/pages/en/guides/cms/storyblok.md

 To connect your Bloks to Astro, create a new folder named `storyblok` in the `src` directory.
 This folder will contain all the Astro components that will match your Bloks in your Storyblok Blok library.

-In this example, you have a `blogPost` Blok content type in our Storyblok library with the following fields:
+In this example, you have a `blogPost` Blok content type in your Storyblok library with the following fields:

 - `title` - A text field
 - `description` - A text field